AttackIQ/DetectIQ/examples/README.md

 ## Dependencies

-All examples require the following dependencies, which are **automatically installed** when you install the DetectIQ package:
+All examples use the DetectIQ package, which automatically installs all required dependencies:
-- langchain, langchain-openai, langchain-community
+- langchain and related packages
 - openai
 - faiss-cpu
 - yara-python
 - sigmaiq
-- and other dependencies
+- and other security and ML-related libraries

-You only need to run `pip install detectiq` (or `pip install -e .` for development) and everything will be set up automatically.
+The provided `requirements.txt` file installs DetectIQ and all its dependencies.

 ## Usage with Installed Package